 Families, co-workers and friends are encouraged to form teams.
 There is no extra cost of team registration.
 Call Family Healthcare Clinic for team packets, 918.336.4822.

-You asked for it and now you'll get it!
-Miles for Mammograms is proud to announce that we will now be offering a "Youth" option for kids wanting to run the 5K and get a YOUTH-sized shirt!
+Miles for Mammograms is proud to offer a "Youth" option for kids wanting to run the 5K and get a YOUTH-sized shirt!
 For the discounted cost of $15 (basically the cost of the t-shirt and the timing chip), your child will be timed while they run the 5K and get a shirt in youth sizes S-XL!
-As the popularity of children wanting to run the race, be timed, and get a properly fitting t-shirt has increased, we expect this to be a great benefit - and a good price - for all those kids who have found the joy of running.

 Reason to run!